base on A GitHub Security Lab initiative, providing an in-repo learning experience, where learners secure intentionally vulnerable code. <header>

 - **What you'll build**: You will develop fixes on functional but vulnerable code.

-- **Prerequisites**: For the first season, you will need some knowledge of `python3` for most levels and `C` for Level 2.
-For the second season, you will need some knowledge of `GitHub Actions` for level 1, `go` for level 2, `python3` for level 3, and `javascript` for levels 4 and 5.
+- **Prerequisites**: For the first season, you will need some knowledge of `python3` for most levels and `C` for level 2.
+For the second season, you will need some knowledge of `GitHub Actions` for level 1, `go` for level 2, `python3` for level 4, and `javascript` for levels 3 and 5.
+For the third season, no prior knowledge of Artificial Intelligence is needed.

 ### How to start this course